raspberrypilearning/temperature-log/worksheet.md

 from subprocess import check_output
 ```

-1. You can now use `check_output` to run the command you typed into the termial earlier.
-You type feed in the command as a list, with the 0th item being the command to run, and subsequent items being the arguments passed to the command.
+1. You can now use `check_output` to run the command you typed into the terminal earlier.
+The `checkout_put` method takes a list as input, with the 0th item being the command to run, and other items being the arguments passed to the command.

 ``` python
 temp = check_output(["vcgencmd","measure_temp"])
 ```

-1. Save and run the file (`ctrl+s` + `F5`).
+1. Save and run the file (`ctrl+s` + `F5`), calling the file `temp_monitor.py` when prompted.
 Then switch over into the python shell and type `temp` to check the variable's value.
 You should see something that looks like this:

 ``` python
 >>> temp